bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 configure or customize this feature, such as which user's Data folder would be made available over the OTG connection and so forth.

-I'm not brave enough to test this functionality by plugging my Seagate Central into my PC or Phone via a reversed polarity male to male USB cable because I'm scared that I'll end up frying something!!
+I'm not brave enough to experiment with this functionality by plugging my Seagate Central into my PC or Phone via a reversed polarity male to male USB cable because I'm scared that I'll end up frying something!

 If anyone has actually used this kind of functionality on a Seagate Central then I'd be interested to hear about it and details of *exactly*